-If you travel to Muscat, its capital, I recommend you to visit the Sultan Qaboos Grand Mosque, the Royal Opera House, Corniche Mutrah, the Mutrah Souq and Al Alam Palace.
+If you travel to Muscat, its capital, I recommend you to visit the Sultan Qaboos Grand Mosque, the Royal Opera House, Corniche Mutrah, the Mutrah Souq and Al Alam Palace, some of the best places to visit in Oman.
 Muscat will surprise you!

 How to travel to the Middle East

 You can get to all of these Middle East destinations by flying Saudi Arabian Airlines (SAUDIA), the third largest airline in the Middle East founded in 1945.